bwistrom/bwistrom.github.io/README.md

 ## Security Notice

 This platform is designed with security and privacy as its core principles.
 We do not collect, store, or share any user data.
 All information remains under your complete control.
+It is so secure so you can only enter with special privliges - Use Code "911876418" to browse the environment.

 ---